simphony/simphony-common/README.rst

 or::

-    # build for inplace development
+    # build for in-place development
     python setup.py develop

 Testing